dominikh/xcapture/README.md

 file after the recording has finished.

-Testing it on the same recording as before, this achieved a compression rate of 19:1 while still being able to maintain 60 FPS.
+Testing it on the same recording as before, this achieved a compression rate of 19:1 while still being able to maintain 30 FPS.

 More complex setups are possible.
-For example, you could compress the video with lz4, send it over a fast network to another machine, and have that machine reencode the file in lossless H.264 and store it.
+For example, you could compress the video with lz4, send it over a fast network to another machine, and have that machine transcode the file in lossless H.264 and store it.

 Finally, to test xcapture without storing any data, you can pipe it into a media player such as ffplay: